-3-7 day WHITE MOUNTAINS CABIN TRIPS
+3-7 day WHITE MOUNTAINS NRA TRIPS

 Cabin-to-cabin dog sledding trips in the White Mountains National Recreation Area

 Travel by dog team into the remote, pristine wilderness of the White Mountains National Recreation Area.
 A Northern extension of the Rocky Mountains located just north of Fairbanks, the White Mountains are marked by rolling hills of black spruce forest, rocky limestone cliffs, open river valleys, and mountain ridges adorned with mystical black granite tors.